 4. Transfer Students

 If you have taken courses in your MTD fields of study at another college, the MTD advisor will need to see a transcript from your previous institutions so that those courses can be counted as part of your MTD program.
-You may ask Stony Brook's Transfer Office to send a photocopy of the transcripts to the MTD office, or you may bring in a copy in an officially sealed envelope.
+You may ask Stony Brook's Transfer Office to send a photocopy of the transcripts to the MTD office, or you may bring in a copy.
 If you think that any of those courses should be considered the equivalent of Upper Division courses at Stony Brook, you should ask the Transfer Office how to go about getting them evaluated as Upper Division.
 You should then bring a copy of the Transfer Course Evaluation form to the MTD office.

 Requirements II: The Upper Division Writing Requirement